neitherknows/US66_DiscordBot_GameStatus/README.md

 Thanks to Ramzi-Sah and soulkobk for their work

 The difference in this version:
-- Removed the bat file for running under windows to save space on the hosting
+- Removed *.bat file for running under windows to save space on the hosting;
-- Updated the used libraries (as of October 2024)
+- Updated libraries (as of October 2024);
-- Removed the unused and non-functioning functionality of building an online graph
+- Removed the unused and non-functioning functionality of building an online graph.

 Recommendation:
-Set up 1 monitoring per project clone
+Set up 1 monitoring per project clone.
-The operation is still unstable and if there is no response from the monitored server for a long time, one of the threads ends, to restart it, a complete restart of the bot will be required
+The operation is still unstable and if there is no response from the monitored server for a long time, one of the threads ends, to restart it, a complete restart of the bot will be required.

 ##How to install?